antoinevdsk/querymail/README.md

  In order to run this project properly, the easiest way is to use the provided docker installation.

 Edit the `docker/ssmtp.conf` file and set your mail server credentials.
-First, you have to install dependencies with `docker-compose run -d --rm php composer install --no-dev -o` command.
+First, you have to install dependencies with `docker-compose run --rm php composer install --no-dev -o` command.
 Then simply run `docker-compose up -d` at the root path of the project.
 This script will create a docker container for PHP and run a nginx webserver.
 Add the following line in your `/etc/hosts` file :